erikh2000/bpm-song-finder/README.md

 close each song is to the target BPM.
 Half-tempo results are also considered close, e.g. 90bpm matches to every other beat of 180bpm.

+# Broken Call to Authenticate

+The code has a reliance on somebody else's Heroku-hosted service that was basically letting me call Spotify without credentials.
+It was a great deal while it lasted, but now that service is gone.
+So additional work would be needed to allow a user to authneticate with their own Spotify credentials via OAuth or whatever is required.
+And the app would have a requirement that the user also had a Spotify account.

+I'm not interested in writing this functionality.
+But if someone else is, I will consult on the change and work with you on accepting your merge request.

 # Underneath the Hood

 The song database comes from Spotify.
 They have a great selection of songs and